renerpdev/css-dnd/README.md

 ## Description

-This project use the native Drag & Drop function of the browser.
-Just adding some CSS classes to the element this plugin do the rest.
+This plugin uses the native Drag & Drop function of the browser.
+Just add some CSS classes to the element and this plugin does the rest.

 <b>[Demo page](https://www.jqueryscript.net/demo/drag-drop-css-dnd)</b>